• UK Employment Law · 2026

 PILON means your employer pays you your notice period salary as a lump sum instead of you physically working through the notice period.
 This ends the employment immediately rather than waiting out the notice period.

 When can PILON happen?
 Either when your employment contract includes a PILON clause allowing it, or when both parties mutually agree to it.
-Your employer cannot force PILON on you if there is no PILON clause in your contract — or more precisely, they can pay you in lieu, but doing so without a contractual right technically constitutes a breach of contract (even if the financial outcome for you is the same).
+Your employer cannot force PILON on you without a contractual right to do so — or more precisely: they can make the payment, but without a PILON clause in the contract, doing so is technically a breach — even though the financial outcome for you is identical.
+[VERIFY-LAW: non-contractual PILON = breach of contract — confirm against relevant case law; see Abrahams v Performing Right Society [1995] ICR 1028 or equivalent]

 Is PILON taxed?
 Yes.
-Since April 2018, all PILON is treated as earnings and is subject to income tax through PAYE and employee National Insurance deductions — exactly the same as your regular wages.
+Since April 2018, all PILON is treated as earnings and is subject to income tax through PAYE and employee National Insurance deductions — the same as regular wages.
 There is no tax-free element on PILON.
+[VERIFY-LAW: Finance (No.2) Act 2017, PENP rules effective 6 April 2018 — confirm no subsequent changes to PENP rules post-2018; verify at HMRC Employment Income Manual EIM13874 or gov.uk/guidance/employment-income-manual]

-Note that PILON must include any regular contractual payments you normally receive — not just basic salary.
-Regular overtime, contractual bonuses, and shift allowances that are part of your normal pay must be factored in.
+The basic formula: PILON = (Basic weekly pay × notice weeks).
+PILON must include any regular contractual payments you normally receive — not only basic salary.
+Regular overtime, contractual bonuses, and shift allowances that form part of your normal pay must be factored in.

 Garden leave (sometimes written as “gardening leave”) is when your employer tells you to stay away from the workplace — and away from clients and colleagues — during your notice period, while continuing to pay you in full.